nym-jmorris/learngit/README.md

 Can I delete a previous line?

-Look at me, I'm still adding edits and I have no idea what I'm doing
+Look at me, I'm still adding edits and I have no idea what I'm doing.

+Still trying...